 What Content Is Available On Disney+?

 Over 300 movies from Marvel, Pixar and Star Wars are headlining the streaming service’s library.
+You can also watch Hamilton, as the revolutionary Broadway musical recently launched on the platform with the original cast from when the show first debuted.
 Your favorite childhood movies are there, too.
 However, not all of Marvel’s movies will be streaming on Disney+.
 More adult titles like Deadpool will be reserved for Hulu.
 Below is a list of highlighted movies you can enjoy on Disney+.